geonetwork/geonetwork-ui/CONTRIBUTING.md

 npm i -g @nrwl/cli
 ```

-This will make the `Nx` command available on your system.
+This will make the `nx` command available on your system.

+You can also use `npx nx`.

 ### Generate an application